mamba-org/mamba/README.md

 Make sure to have the following requirements in your conda environment:

-`mamba install cmake compilers pybind11 libsolv libarchive libcurl nlohmann_json pip cpp-filesystem yaml-cpp -c conda-forge`
+`mamba install cmake compilers pybind11 libsolv libarchive libcurl nlohmann_json pip cpp-filesystem yaml-cpp cpp-terminal -c conda-forge`

 If you build mamba in a different environment than base, you must also install conda in that environment: